-The planned improvements, approved by Council on July 26, 2021, will span about a quarter of Town Centre Park, the gem of Coquitlam’s park system and a local and regional destination for festivals and recreation.
+The planned improvements, approved by Council on July 26, 2021 after extensive public consultation, will span about a quarter of Town Centre Park, a gem of Coquitlam’s park system and a local and regional destination for festivals and recreation.

 The concept improves capacity and the overall user experience, enhances safety and access for people of all abilities, and augments the park’s trees and greenery.
 Three distinct zones are planned; a Garden Walk on the east side, an Urban Walk on the west side and a Forest Walk on the south side.